-Using the very versatile Roche Ventana Discovery Ultra platform, in most cases an entire IHC method can be developed and validated at Propath within two weeks, although more complex antibody structures may take longer.
+Using the very versatile Roche Ventana Discovery Ultra and Bond Rx III platforms, in most cases an entire IHC method can be developed and validated at Propath within as little as two weeks, although more complex antibody structures may take longer.

 Propath takes a detailed, systematic approach to method development, adjusting one single parameter at a time and evaluating the outcomes of that adjustment.

 Propath’s standard approach for IHC method development and validation includes assessment of: